 8. Any other information determined to be relevant by the Department.

-Click Here to download the CASGEM Brochure
+Click Here to download the 2019 SGMA Basin Prioritization Process and Results Document

 The CASGEM Groundwater Basin Prioritization (Basin Prioritization) is a statewide ranking of groundwater basin importance that incorporates groundwater reliance and focuses on basins producing greater than 90% of California's annual groundwater.
 Although the results are a statewide assessment; it is important to recognize the statewide findings are not intended to diminish the local importance of groundwater including in the smaller size or lower-use groundwater basins.

-The Modoc County Board of Supervisors established a Groundwater Resources Advisory Committee to provided local input into the process of implementing SGMA.
+The Modoc County Board of Supervisors established a Groundwater Resources Advisory Committee to provide local input into the process of implementing SGMA.
 The Groundwater Resources Advisory Committee meets on the fourth Thursday of every month beginning in February of each year, except for December, when the meeting shall be held on the second Thursday.

 For GRAC agenda and information regarding the meetings CLICK HERE